-- You will receive an acknowledgement of receipt of your application. - Your application will be assessed to see whether you have demonstrated the expertise required at the appropriate level for the post.
-Please ensure that you provide evidence to support how you meet all the relevant criteria, which are explained in the 'competencies required for the role' section. - The selection panel will be: - Dr Bill Gunnyeon, Chair of Council - o Caroline Guy, osteopath member of Council - o Sarah Botterill, lay member of Council - If 20 or more applications are received, it is likely that your application will be pre-assessed before it is passed to the shortlisting panel for consideration.
-You should be aware that, in this situation, your application might not be considered in full by the panel.
+- Your application will be assessed to see whether you have demonstrated the expertise required at the appropriate level for the post.
+Please ensure that you provide evidence to support how you meet all the relevant criteria, which are explained in the 'competencies required for the role' section.

+- The selection panel will be:

+- Dr Bill Gunnyeon, Chair of Council

+- Caroline Guy, osteopath member of Council

+- o Sarah Botterill, lay member of Council

-- By the beginning of December 2021, we aim to have made a decision about which candidates will be invited for interview, taking into account the evidence provided in your application.
-Interviews will take place on 6 January 2022. - Prior to your interview, you will be asked whether you require any 'reasonable adjustments' to be made to facilitate your participation in the process. - If invited to interview, the panel may ask you questions about your experience and expertise and may also ask specific questions to find out whether you meet the specified competencies.
-You could also be asked to give a short presentation. - The candidates who best fit the criteria will be recommended for appointment. - The GOsC Council will consider the interview panel recommendations and make the final decision. - If you are successful, you will receive a letter from the GOsC appointing you as a Council Associate to commence 1 April 2022. - If you are unsuccessful, you will be notified by the GOsC's Human Resources Manager. - If, after interview, your application is unsuccessful and you would like feedback, please email Amanda Chadwick, Human Resources Manager, at: councilrecruit@osteopathy.org.uk.
+- If 20 or more applications are received, it is likely that your application will be pre-assessed before it is passed to the shortlisting panel for consideration.
+You should be aware that, in this situation, your application might not be considered in full by the panel. - By the end of October 2022 we aim to have made a decision about which candidates will be invited for interview, taking into account the evidence provided in your application.
+Interviews will take place on 15 November 2022. - Prior to your interview, you will be asked whether you require any 'reasonable adjustments' to be made to facilitate your participation in the process. - If invited to interview, the panel may ask you questions about your experience and expertise and may also ask specific questions to find out whether you meet the specified competences.
+You could also be asked to give a short presentation. - The candidate who best fits the criteria will be recommended for appointment. - The GOsC Council will consider the interview panel recommendations and make the final decision. - If you are successful, you will receive a letter from the GOsC appointing you as a Council Associate to commence 1 April 2023. - If you are unsuccessful, you will be notified by the GOsC's Human Resources team. - If, after interview, your application is unsuccessful and you would like feedback, please email Amanda Chadwick, Human Resources Manager or Jane Saunders, Human Resources Administrator at: hr@osteopathy.org.uk

-Dealing with your questions - for queries about your application, please contact Amanda Chadwick at: councilrecruit@osteopathy.org.uk
+Dealing with your questions - for queries about your application, please contact Amanda Chadwick, Human Resources Manager or Jane Saunders, Human Resources Administrator at: hr@osteopathy.org.uk